The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 This isn't subtle.
 Miguel reports that 60–70% of patients accept recommendations for more frequent hygiene visits after seeing their aMMP-8 scores.
 That's a case acceptance rate for increased visit frequency that most practices can only dream of — achieved not through selling, but through showing.

 The trust that builds from this one interaction cascades across every treatment category.
-When a patient trusts the way you diagnose, they trust the way you treat.
+When a patient trusts the way you screen, they trust the way you treat.
 Crowns.
 Implants.
 Full-mouth rehabilitation.
-The saliva test isn't just a diagnostic tool — it's a trust accelerator.
+The saliva test isn't just a screening tool — it's a trust accelerator.

 "It's not only this crazy dentist telling you that you need treatment.
 It's this crazy dentist AND this amazing technology, working together."